Adoration of the Magi in the Snow: Provenance

-The painting, or a drawing of it, was evidently available in the Brueghel family workshop, and there are an unusually large number of early copies by the Brueghel circle.
+The painting, or a drawing for or of it, was evidently available in the Brueghel family workshop, and there are an unusually large number of early copies by the Brueghel circle.
 The RKD records 36, with "about 25" by Pieter Brueghel the Younger; only the Winter Landscape with a Bird Trap has more, at about 127.
 This is a similar size, with smaller figures spread across a snowy landscape.
 The original is first recorded in the important collection of the German-born banker Everhard Jabach in Paris in 1696, the year after his death; most of his collection had been sold to Louis XIV and is now in the Louvre.

 Nothing is then known until it was owned by Graf Johann Moritz Saurma, of the grand Silesian magnate family, by the early 20th century, before passing through the hands of the Berlin art dealer Paul Cassirer to be bought by the Swiss collector Oskar Reinhart in 1930.

 The painting was extensively studied by modern methods in preparation for the major exhibition "Bruegel: Die Hand des Meisters" at the Kunsthistorisches Museum, Vienna, Austria, from 2 October 2018 to 13 January 2019, marking the 450th anniversary of Bruegel's death in 1569, where it was exhibited (as #65).
 This was followed by a smaller exhibition back at Winterthur (November 2019 to March 2020), centred on the painting.
 Both had extensive printed catalogues (see below).